-You should not use any file type other than the two mentioned above for saving an REIA workbook.
-In particular, you MUST NOT use file type Excel Workbook (.xlsx), because this file type causes Excel 2007 to remove all of REIA's essential macros.
+You should save a REIA Professional workbook specifically in the macro-enabled workbook format (.xlsm).
+In particular, you MUST NOT use file type Excel Workbook (.xlsx), because this file type causes Excel to remove all of REIA Express's essential macro code.